Colonization of Mars

 The colonization of Mars is the proposed process of establishing permanent human settlements on the planet Mars.
-Most colonization concepts focus on settling, but colonization is a broader ethical concept, which international space law has limited, and national space programs have avoided, instead focusing on human mission to Mars for exploring the planet.
-The settlement of Mars would require the migration of humans to the planet, the establishment of a permanent human presence, and the exploitation of local resources.
+While most colonization concepts focus on settling, colonization is a broader ethical concept.
+International space law has limited colonization, and national space programs have avoided it, instead focusing on human missions to Mars for exploring the planet.
+The settlement of Mars would require the migration of humans to the planet, the establishment of a permanent human presence, and the use of local resources.

-No crewed missions to Mars have occurred, although there have been successful robotic missions to the planet.
-Public space agencies (including NASA, ESA, Roscosmos, ISRO, the CNSA, among others) have explored colonization concepts, but have primarily focused on further robotic exploration of Mars and the possibility of crewed landings.
+Despite the absence of crewed missions to Mars, there have been successful robotic missions to the planet.
+Public space agencies (including NASA, ESA, Roscosmos, ISRO, and the CNSA, among others) have explored colonization concepts, but have primarily focused on further robotic exploration of Mars and the possibility of crewed landings.
 Some space advocacy groups, such as the Mars Society and the National Space Society, as well as some private organizations, such as SpaceX, have promoted the idea of colonization.
-The prospect of settling Mars has been explored extensively in science fiction writing, film, and art.
+The prospect of settling Mars has been a recurrent theme in science fiction literature, cinema, and the arts.

 Challenges to settlement include the intense ionizing radiation that impacts the Martian surface, and the fine, toxic dust that covers the planet.
 Mars has an atmosphere, but it is unbreathable and thin.
 Surface temperatures fluctuate widely, between -70 and 0 C. While Mars has underground water and other resources, conditions do not favor power production using wind and solar; similarly, the planet has few resources for nuclear power.
 Mars's orbit is the third closest to Earth's orbit, though far enough from Earth that the distance would present a serious obstacle to the movement of materiel and settlers.
 Justifications and motivations for colonizing Mars include technological curiosity, the opportunity to conduct in-depth observational research, the possibility that the settlement of other planets could decrease the probability of human extinction, the interest in establishing a colony independent of Earth, and the potential benefits of economic exploitation of the planet's resources.

 Background

 Terminology

 Colonization of Mars differs from the crewed Mars exploration missions currently pursued by public space agencies, as they aim to land humans for exploration.

-The terminology used to refer a potential human presence on Mars has been scrutinized since at least the 2010s, with space colonization in general since the 1977, as by Carl Sagan, who preferred to refer to settlements in space as cities instead of colonies because of the implied colonialism; the US State Department had already made clear to avoid the use of the term because of the colonialist meaning.
-Today "settlement" is preferred out of similar reasons, trying to avoid the broad sociopolitical connotations of colonization.
+The terminology used to refer a potential human presence on Mars has been scrutinized since at least the 2010s, with space colonization in general since 1977, as by Carl Sagan, who preferred to refer to settlements in space as cities instead of colonies because of the implied colonialism; the US State Department had already made clear to avoid the use of the term because of the colonialist meaning.
+Today, "settlement" is preferred out of similar reasons, trying to avoid the broad sociopolitical connotations of colonization.

-Today the term is most prominently used by Robert Zubrin and the SpaceX Mars colonization program, with the term Occupy Mars also being used, aspiring for an independent Mars colony, despite limiting international space law.
+Today, the term is most prominently used by Robert Zubrin and the SpaceX Mars colonization program, with the term Occupy Mars also being used, aspiring for an independent Mars colony, despite limiting international space law.